Welcome to Meredith College

 Check out policies

 A valid GSE ID card must be presented to check out materials, including reserve items.
+There is a limit of five items at a time.
+If more items are needed, please speak with a Circulation supervisor.
 Materials must be renewed in the library.

-Most library materials are loaned for a three-week period and may be renewed twice provided they are not needed by another patron or the final due date has not been reached.
-Video tapes, and DVDs circulate for 3 hours within the library only.
-DVDs-to-go, however, may circulate outside the building for 3 days.
+Most library materials are loaned for a three-week period and may be renewed once provided they are not needed by another patron or the final due date has not been reached.
+DVDs may be borrowed for one week.

-Reference books, periodicals, and videotapes do not circulate out of the library building.
+Reference books and periodicals do not circulate out of the library building.

 Reserve materials